burlachenkok/exploring-python3/python3-note.md

 * Exotic built-in objects (e.g. files)
 * Fundamental built-in data types (e.g. integers)

-It's not true that all things are classes in Python, but all entities that take some memory sre objects.
+It's not true that all things are classes in Python, but all entities that take some memory are objects.

 ## Python does not Provide Access to Variables by Value